 Islam, Muslims and Islamic civilization are under siege in America.
-Subsequent to the tragic incidents of September 11, Afghanistan and Iraq wars and ISIS’s barbarism, Islam both as religion and community has witnessed some of the worst attacks upon its heritage and legacy unprecedented in the previous history.
+Subsequent to the tragic incidents of September 11, Afghanistan and Iraq wars, ISIS’s barbarism and Paris shooting, Islam both as religion and community has witnessed some of the worst attacks upon its heritage and legacy unprecedented in the previous history.
 Islam and Muslim bashing has become a lucrative profession.
 The Islamophobs portray Islam as a violently barbaric faith that breeds nothing but violence, ignorance and superstitions.
 It is a set of irrational dogmas which promote theodicy, theocracy, barbarism, totalitarianism and terrorism.
 As such Islam is antithetical to liberty, freedom, democracy, republicanism and constitutionalism.

 Islamic civilization is depicted as an alien culture with no or minimal contributions to human civilization and progress especially in the America context.
 The superiority of the Western civilization, Judeo Christian tradition and European manifest destiny are some of the underlying ethos of Euro-centrism and American specialism.
 The Euro-centrist Islamophobs and neo-cons forget that Islam was a dominant world power and at the pinnacle of human civilization from 634 to 1924 AD having its own system of limited monarchy, republicanism, constitutionalism, humanism, freedom of conscience and religion, tolerance for dissent whether temporal or religious, well developed and crafted socio-economic, politico-religious and scientifico-cultural institutions.
 The Islamic theology, philosophy, ethico-political thought and scientific discoveries served as a catalyst to the European Humanism, Renaissance, Reformation and Enlightenment which heralded both the American and French Enlightenments and Revolutions.
 John Locke, Isaac Newton, Voltaire, Napoleon Bonaparte and Thomas Jefferson all these enlightened leaders were more closer to the Unitarian Islamic theology and Islamic republicanism than the traditional incarnational/Trinitarian theology and divine right absolutism.
 They were Muhammadan Christians rather than traditional Christians.